Lumi-supercomputer/LUMI-training-materials/docs/2day-next/E04-Modules.md

-# Exercises 2: Modules on LUMI
+# Exercises: Modules on LUMI

 <!-- TODO Check the Bison exercise. -->

 See [the instructions](index.md#setting-up-for-the-exercises)
 to set up for the exercises.

-## Exercises on the use of modules

 1. The Cray CPE comes with a number of differently configured HDF5 libraries.